Tadi12/Tadi12/README.md

 👋 Hi, I’m Tadi12!

- Software Engineering student passionate about building websites and web apps.
+am Software Engineering student and passionate about building websites and web apps.
 I love crafting beautiful and functional user experiences using modern web technologies—and exploring the power of C++.

  🚀 About Me